cfw-guide/dsi.cfw.guide/docs/ro_RO/installing-unlaunch.md

 ::: tip

-Folosești Windows, Linux sau macOS?
-Folosește [Lazy DSi Downloader](lazy-dsi-downloader) pentru a-ți seta automat cardul SD.
+Using a Windows, Linux or macOS device?
+Use [Lazy DSi Downloader](lazy-dsi-downloader.html) to automatically setup your SD card.

 :::